nonoo/kdrlivestream/README.md

 #### kdrlivestream.ini settings

 General section:
-- **allowonlyoneinstanceperuser** - set this to 1 to allow only one playback instance per user
+- **allowonlyoneinstanceperuser** - If this is enabled, and the connecting user doesn't have "allowmultipleinstances" set in the database, only one playback instance will be allowed for the user.
-- **storelastseeninfoindb** - set this to 1 to have kdrlivestream store to the database who streams and plays what (every 5 seconds)
+- **storelastseeninfoindb** - Set this to 1 to have kdrlivestream store to the database who streams and plays what (every 5 seconds)

 MySQL DB section:
 - **host** - MySQL host (and optionally the port)